-It is required that DNP students complete all program requirements within 3 years, 8 months.
+It is required that BSN-entry DNP students complete all program requirements within 3 years,4 months (10 terms).
+It is required that MSN-entry DNP students complete all program requirements within 2 years,4 months (7 terms).
 An extension of up to 2 years may be requested.
 If the Program Director approves the extension, there is an extension fee of \$333.00 per trimester.